Harley-Davidson Sportster: Roadster

 In the 2016 model year, Harley-Davidson introduced the XL1200CX "Roadster" model.
-This is the sporty Sportster it has café bike styling and stance.
+This was the sporty Sportster with café bike styling and stance.
 With mid-position pegs and a slammed drag bar give a slight lean-forward riding position.
 A 43mm inverted cartridge fork and in the back preload-adjustable emulsion-type shocks help the roadster to have the greatest lean angle of any Sportster.
 Also standard are twin 300mm floating disc brakes and a tachometer.
 The bike has a measured HP of 65.4 hp (rear wheel) and 69.7 lbft (rear wheel).

-Sportster S

-In 2021, Harley-Davidson launched the Sportster S and described it as a "sports custom motorcycle".
-In an independent review, Bennetts commented that: "Despite the Sportster moniker, the new bike’s specs mean it’s got more in common with the old V-Rod than its namesakes.
-By the end of its life, the V-Rod had a 1247cc, water-cooled, DOHC V-twin making 125hp, putting it within spitting distance of the new Sportster’s 1252cc and 121hp.
-But the old bike was a much heftier machine, coming in at around 300kg depending on which version you picked, where the Sportster S is a relatively lithe 228kg ready-to-ride.
-The result means the Sportster will be a significantly better-performing machine, both in a straight line and around corners, than the old V-Rod."

 Current models

-The Sportster is offered in a number of different models.
-The 2022 models, which are not all offered in the same countries, are:
+The Sportster was offered in a number of different models.
+The 2024 models, which are not all offered in the same countries, are: